Needlesslord/PHYSICS2-Racing_Game/README.md

 ## Elemental Race: The Game

-Elemental Race: The Game is a simple racing game where you can choose between different vehicles to run on a track based on some of the elements (water, fire, Earth, forest), and you have a limited amount of time to finish 3 rounds.
+Elemental Race: The Game is a simple racing game where you can choose between different vehicles to run on a track based on some of the elements (water, fire, Earth, forest), and you have a limited amount of time (3 min) to finish 2 laps.

 ## Gameplay